sebasmonia/panda/README.md

 ## Installation and configuration

-Place panda.el in your load-path.
+Place the Panda files in your load-path.
 Or install from MELPA (preferred).

 The next step would be to use customize for panda.
 Options are documented, below some of them: